Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

 ### Research Impact

-My research has been featured in venues including **Nature, NeurIPS, ICLR, ICML, COLM, AAAI, CCS, and EuroSys**, and has contributed to the technical whitepapers of high-profile startups including [Sentient](https://sentient.xyz), [Kite AI](https://gokite.ai/), and [PolyHedra](https://polyhedra.network).
+My research has been featured in venues including **Nature, NeurIPS, ICLR, ICML, COLM, AAAI, ACM CCS, EuroSys, and IEEE Transactions on Networking**, and has contributed to the technical whitepapers of high-profile startups including [Sentient](https://sentient.xyz), [Kite AI](https://gokite.ai/), and [PolyHedra](https://polyhedra.network).

 ### Beyond the Lab